Hnn3y/Hnn3y/README.md

 📈 On a mission to build startups, intelligent systems, and future-defining platforms.

 💡 Currently exploring:
-- 🐍 Python, C, C++
+-  Python, C, C++
-- 🟨 JavaScript & TypeScript
+-  JavaScript & TypeScript
-- 🎨 Tailwind CSS & modern UI/UX
+-  CAD
+-  EMBEDDED SYSTEMS AND MICROCONTROLLERS

 I'm focused on crafting **clean, maintainable, and scalable software** while embracing the journey of lifelong learning and technical growth.

 ---

-## 💼 What I Do
+## What I Do

 - 🚀 Turn ideas and designs into real-world software
 - 🧩 Solve problems with code and logical engineering thinking